Bentonville Expungement Lawyer

 What is an Expungement?

-An expungement essentially removes the history of specific charges and convictions from your criminal record.
+An expungement removes the history of specific charges and convictions from your criminal record.
 While the physical record still exists, you can legally claim the offense never happened.
-Your prior criminal history won’t even show up on any background checks unless you’re applying for a caregiving role or a government position.
+Your prior criminal history won’t appear on any background checks unless you’re applying for a caregiving role or a government position.

 Over the years, Cody W. Dowden has represented thousands of clients.
 He provides honest and straightforward representation to ensure that he works towards the best outcome in your case.
 Call (479) 777-0640 to learn more.